House approves sweeping tax bill in a win for Trump

 The House approved the measure, 224-201, passing it for the second time in two days after a procedural foul-up forced another vote on Wednesday.
 The Senate had passed it 51-48 in the early hours of Wednesday.

+“By cutting taxes and reforming the broken system, we are now pouring rocket fuel into the engine of our economy,” Trump said in a statement after the vote.

-Trump had emphasized a tax cut for middle-class Americans during his 2016 campaign.
-At the beginning of a Cabinet meeting on Wednesday he said lowering the corporate tax rate from 35 percent to 21 percent was “probably the biggest factor in this plan.”
+Trump, who had emphasized a tax cut for middle-class Americans during his 2016 campaign, said at the start of a Cabinet meeting before the vote that lowering the corporate tax rate from 35 percent to 21 percent was “probably the biggest factor in this plan.”

 Trump planned a tax-related celebration with U.S. lawmakers at the White House in the afternoon but will not sign the legislation immediately.
 The timing of the signing was still up in the air.